labgrid-project/labgrid/doc/configuration.rst

 SigrokDevice
 ~~~~~~~~~~~~
-A SigrokDevice resource describes a sigrok device.
-To select a specific device
+A :any:`SigrokDevice` resource describes a sigrok device.
+To select a specific
-from all connected supported devices use the `SigrokUSBDevice`_.
+device from all connected supported devices use the `SigrokUSBDevice`_.

 .. code-block:: yaml